3123958139/todo-list-fullstack/README.md

 and a lot of goodies included:

 - An SQL script to set up the database, with authentication tables and an example todo table included
-- Spring Boot configured with a postgresql database, controllers for users/todos, and the following libraries:
+- Spring Boot configured with a postgresql database, controllers for users and todos, and the following libraries:
   - Spring Boot DevTools
   - Spring Boot Web
   - Spring Boot Data JPA/Postgres
   - Spring Boot Validation
   - Simple JWT auth provided by eu.fraho.spring
-- Vue.js configured with a basic login page, a todo list page, and the following libraries:
+- Vue.js configured with a basic login system, a todo list page, and the following libraries:
   - Vuex
   - Vue Router
   - Axios
   - Bootstrap Icons
   - Vuetify Components
   - Open Props
+- Configuration files for CodeSpaces to let you work on and run your project in the cloud

 ## Starting your project from this template